-[[]FN]
+[FN]

-Reflects ownership of Loral's Communication Systems -- Salt Lake and Specialized Communication Products businesses commencing April 1, 1996.

-Reflects ownership of Communication Systems -- Camden by Lockheed Martin commencing April 1, 1993.
-Reflects ownership of Communication Systems -- Camden by GE

-Aerospace for the periods indicated.
-The amounts shown herein include only those amounts as reflected in the financial records of Communication Systems -- Camden.

-EBITDA is defined as income before deducting interest expense, income taxes, depreciation and amortization.
+- Reflects ownership of Loral's Communication Systems -- Salt Lake and Specialized Communication Products businesses commencing April 1, 1996. - Reflects ownership of Communication Systems -- Camden by Lockheed Martin commencing April 1, 1993.
+Reflects ownership of Communication Systems -- Camden by GE - Reflects ownership of Communication Systems -- Camden by GE Aerospace for the periods indicated.
+The amounts shown herein include only those amounts as reflected in the financial records of Communication Systems -- Camden. - For periods prior to April 1, 1997, interest expense and income tax (benefit) provision were allocated from Lockheed Martin. - EBITDA is defined as income before deducting interest expense, income taxes, depreciation and amortization.
 EBITDA is not a substitute for operating income, net earnings and cash flow from operating activities as determined in accordance with generally accepted accounting principles as a measure of profitability or liquidity.
-EBITDA is presented as additional information because management believes it to be a useful indicator of the Company's ability to meet debt service and capital expenditure requirements and because certain debt covenants of L-3 utilize EBITDA to measure compliance with such covenants.

-For the three months ended March 31, 1997 and 1996, earnings were insufficient to cover fixed charges by \$.5 million and \$.4 million, respectively.
+EBITDA is presented as additional information because management believes it to be a useful indicator of the Company's ability to meet debt service and capital expenditure requirements and because certain debt covenants of L-3 utilize EBITDA to measure compliance with such covenants. - For the three months ended March 31, 1997 and 1996, earnings were insufficient to cover fixed charges by \$.5 million and \$.4 million, respectively.